gsi-ee/dabc/plugins/root/docu/JSROOT.md

     var f = new JSROOT.TFile(filename, fileReadyCallback);

 One should always remember that all I/O operations asynchronous in JSROOT.
-Therefore callback always used to react when I/O operation completed.
+Therefore callback fuctions used to react when I/O operation completed.
 For the example callback function looks like:

     function fileReadyCallback(file) {